bg-write/candyfloss-flask/README.md

 ### Accessibility

-The deployed Candyfloss app receives an overall pass on mobile and desktop Lighthouse reports.
+The deployed Candyfloss app received an overall pass on mobile and desktop Lighthouse reports.
 Areas of improvement include addressing the performance on mobile due to speeds of first contentful paint, time to interactive, and total blocking time.

 Desktop: